clandrew/wdrp/README.md

 **Q: If I want to build the plugin, what type of environment do I use?**

 A: The plugin is built using Visual Studio 2017 on a Windows 10 environment.
 It uses the v141 toolset and SDK version 10.0.17134.0.
+Other environments might work too.

 **Q: I have a question or other comment.**

 A: Please contact cmlandrews at gmail dot com.
-While I can't concretely promise to fulfil specific feature requests since I am busy with a day job, I am appreciative of your time taken to comment and might get to it, depending on what it is.
 Thank you for your feedback!